What Is a Capital Campaign? Ultimate Guide for Nonprofits

 What is a capital campaign?

 A capital campaign is a targeted fundraising effort that takes place over a defined period of time.
-Capital campaigns are all-hands-on-deck projects, requiring ample planning and demanding that your team dedicate themselves to working toward one clear goal for their entire duration.
+Capital campaigns are all-hands-on-deck projects, requiring careful planning and dedicated effort from your whole team to achieve their goals.

-Capital campaigns differ from other forms of fundraising in that they are massive projects that often span multiple years and can cost millions of dollars.
-As such, capital campaigns’ objectives are highly specific and clearly laid out as the campaign progresses, and their end goals are usually concrete.
+Capital campaigns differ from other forms of fundraising in that they’re massive projects that often span multiple years and can cost millions of dollars.
+Therefore, their objectives are highly specific and clearly laid out as the campaign progresses, and their end goals are usually concrete and time-defined.

 Purposes of Capital Campaigns